maxswann-nexuspoint/fe-tech-test/README.md

 - Efficient handling of data
 - A good understanding of performant code

-Focus primarly on the vehicle card component ensuring that it is pixel perfect and responsive.
+We would like you to focus primarly on the vehicle card component ensuring that it is pixel perfect and responsive as well as leveraging the api to show a paginated view of vehicles.
 We appreciate your time and don't want you to go overboard on this.
 As long as we can get a good understanding of how you write code, anything additional you decide to do is purely brownie points.

 Our stack at Nexus Point: